cvergnes/public/continuous_discoverey_habits_by_t_torres.md

 ## Part 1 - What is continuous discovery ?

 ### Chapter 1 : The what and why of product discovery

-#### Difference product discovery & delivery
+#### Difference product discovery and delivery

 Product discovery : decide what to build
 Delivery : work to build and ship a product
 Most companies under invest in product discovery

 For many years, product discovery happened once a year in an annual budgeting process.
 Teams learned after delivery that users weren’t excited about the product they built.
 Marty Cagan called them : “Delivery teams”.
 This process produce a lot of waste.

 #### Product trio